 minor variation means a variation that the local government is satisfied is minor having regard to the total goods or services that tenderers were invited to supply.

-21. Limitation may be placed on who can tender
+21. Limiting who can tender, procedure for

 (1) If a local government thinks that there is good reason to make a preliminary selection from amongst prospective tenderers, it may seek expressions of interest with respect to the supply of the goods or services.